Skip to Main Content

 Before purchasing a policy, discuss the potential for future re-evaluations or ratings if you think a life change like weight loss may apply to you.
 While every insurance company will have a different policy on the re-evaluation process, most life insurance companies will need to see significant and healthy weight loss that is being maintained before they will lower your premium.

-To qualify for a re-rating, consider the build chart in which you were first evaluated.
 If you have just lost a few pounds, many insurance companies will not feel that your risk factor has changed.
-However, if you have gone from clinically obese to a medically healthy weight, your weight-to-height ratio may change enough to lower your risk rating and, in turn, lower your premium.
+However, if you have maintained a healthy weight for 12 months, it may be enough change to lower your risk rating and, in turn, lower your premium.

 When asking for re-evaluation, note that you will need to back up your weight loss claims with solid evidence.
 If your company will not let you apply for re-evaluation, you may want to start over and apply for a new policy with a different company.